Indonesia asks China to clarify South China Sea claims

 "We have consistently upheld that China and Indonesia should find a means of appropriate resolution through direct negotiations and consultation, with respect for international law and on the basis of historical fact," Hong said.

-The Philippines has taken China to the Permanent Court of Arbitration in the Hague, a case Beijing refuses to recognize.
+The Philippines has taken China to the Permanent Court of Arbitration in the Hague, a case Beijing refuses to recognise.
 For years, China has insisted that disputes with rival claimants be handled bilaterally.

 Regional leaders are expected to discuss the issue at the meeting of the Association of Southeast Asian Nations (ASEAN) later this month.